SaiSwaroopMishra/VSD-Physical-Design-Workshop/README.md

 If the setup time for the capture flipflop is S, the T > td + S. Otherwise there will be setup time violation.

 If the jitter is considered then T > td + S + SU.
-Otherwise there wil be violation.
+Otherwise there will be violation.

 Jitter is a temporary timing problem which can be removed if the semiconductor temperature and power noise is maintained correctly.